 Jersey was invaded by Nazi Germany in 1940.
 It was heavily fortified and not liberated until 9 May 1945.
 The Jersey War Tunnels are the place to go for those wanting to learn about the horrendous conditions endured by the population during the occupation, whilst the coast is littered with pill boxes, bunkers and gun emplacements (many of which are tourist attractions).

 The damage done by German occupation was repaired in the decades which followed.
 Jersey became famous for its cows, fresh produce, temperate climate, beaches and offshore financial industry.
 It is home to 50 banks, 33,000 registered companies and £160 billion of foreign funds.

 It attracts over 300,000 tourists each year, with the most popular attractions including the Durrell Wildlife Park, the shopping of St Helier and the beauty of St Brelade.
 Not bad for a small island with a population of just 91,000!

 Established in 1959 by author and conservationist Gerald Durrell (1925 to 1995), the Park occupies 25 acres, holds over 190 different species of animal, and attracts about 150,000 visitors per year.

 The Park concentrates its efforts on rare and endangered species, such as its family of five western lowland gorillas (pictured), the Montserrat mountain chicken frog, and the Mauritian lesser night gecko.

-The Park's inhabitants are housed in distinct areas.
-For example,
+The Park's inhabitants are housed in distinct areas: